 Some of the programs and services we offer at Crestview Recovery include:

 As part of our treatment programs, we offer many types of therapy.
 These can be evidence-based, meaning that there is significant evidence proving that the treatment works.
 Conversely, they may be holistic, which means that they treat your mind, body, and soul.
 Some therapy options may include:

 - Dialectical behavioral therapy

 - Art therapy

 You can overcome addiction at a quality rehab center.
 In short, our team of physicians and master level therapists are ready and eager to help make your recovery process as smooth as possible.

 Get Started on Your Recovery

 Don’t let an addiction to opiate medications steal your joy.
 At Crestview Recovery, we can help you beat your addiction.
-Here, you’ll learn healthy coping skills that you can use to resist the temptation in the future.
+Here, you’ll learn good coping skills that you can use to resist temptation in the future.
 Additionally, we’ll provide you with many useful resources that can help you stay committed to sobriety for the rest of your life.
 If you would like more information on how our addiction programs can help you regain control over your life, call us today at 866.262.0531.